What is the Jupyter Notebooks service?

 Your session is provided by a Jupyter Notebook server running on your behalf on a scheduled HPC resource.
 Behind the scenes a PBS job is created and scheduled to run for you.
 The "Spawner Options" form allows you to select the resources requested for that job.
 The currently supported options include:

 - Mesabi - the job will run on the Mesabi cluster, which is our primary HPC resource.
 For on-demand parallel applications, it is possible to submit additional jobs to the Mesabi cluster from inside this type of session.
-This resource is blocked from accessing the Internet.
 There are several available job types:

-- 2 CPU cores, 4 GB RAM, 8 hour run time limit (a basic job that will usually start very quickly)
+- Mesabi Interactive: 3 CPU cores, 8 GB RAM, 12 hour run time limit (a basic job in the "interactive" queue that will usually start very quickly)

-- 2 CPU cores, 4 GB RAM, 24 hour run time limit
+- Mesabi Long: 2 CPU cores, 4 GB RAM, 24 hour run time limit (uses the regular "small" batch queue)